 * Helping your parents and in-laws with financial matters.

 * Spending your time on a cause or donating to a cause that has special meaning to you.

 Increase Awareness About Wealth Inequity

 Your motivation will also increase the more aware you are of what you have.
 For example, less than 5% of the population makes $250,000 a year or more.
 But for a 30-something year old, you’re in the top 1% income earner for your age group.
 With this in mind, I would hold onto your $250,000 a year job until you can no longer take it, or until you’ve found something better to do.

 It’s very easy to get used to a comfortable lifestyle (hedonic adaptation), even if you’ve come from a humble background.
 Since nothing good lasts forever, you should take advantage of your situation until it’s gone.
 Hearing other people’s stories of struggle and being aware of unemployment, poverty, and homelessness statistics will prevent you from taking your situation for granted.
 Count your blessings regularly.

 The main reason why I left my finance job was because I found writing online to be way more fun (found another purpose).
 Although it paid 70% – 90% less in the beginning, I didn’t care because I loved everything about creating an online media business.
 Hearing other people’s perspectives is enjoyable.
 I also like helping people with their financial problems since we all have them.
 Keep on searching for something that gets you up every morning without an alarm clock!

-My main motivation now is earning enough to take care of my family and being a good role model for my son.
+My main motivation now is earning enough to take care of my family and being a good role model for my son and now daughter.
 I’ve never felt this much motivation before because everything I do is now no longer for me.